okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 Integrations with the following Okta features can't be published in the OIN catalog:

-* **SWA apps:** SWA integrations are no longer accepted for publication in the OIN catalog.
+* **SWA apps:** Secure Web Authentication (SWA) integrations are no longer accepted for publication in the OIN catalog.
 However, existing SWA integrations are still maintained by the OIN team.
+If you need to update your existing SWA integration, contact the [OIN team](mailto:oin@okta.com).

 * **Custom authorization server:** To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
 You can only use the [Org authorization server](/docs/concepts/auth-servers/#org-authorization-server).